Lift and Contour For A Beautiful Result…

 2. A lollipop lift, which has a “circle and a stick” incision—This lift is a great way to lift the breast and avoid the lower breast fold scar.

 3. A standard breast lift (mastopexy), which looks somewhat like an anchor and is essentially a lollipop lift with an additional incision made just above the natural breast folds across the bottom part of your breasts.

 The total length of the incision depends upon the extent of the breast lift required.
-Dr. Lynam follows the Brazilian philosophy of breast surgery, which concentrates on creating the best shaped breasts.
-Ultimately the best shape is what Dr. Lynam tries to achieve for his patients.
+Dr. Lynam follows the Brazilian philosophy of breast surgery, which concentrates on creating the best-shaped breasts.
+Ultimately the best shape is what Dr. Lynam tries to achieve for all of his patients.

-The mastopexy procedure is done on an outpatient basis, takes 2-3 hours to perform, and is done under general anesthesia.
+The breast lift procedure is done on an outpatient basis, takes 2-3 hours to perform, and is done under general anesthesia.
 There is usually one drain tube inserted per side; these are used to remove any small amount of fluid collection for the first few days following surgery.